Static vacuum extensions with prescribed Bartnik boundary data near a general static vacuum metric

-There are partial results toward Conjecture~\ref{co:well-posed} when the background solution $(\bar g, \bar u) = (g_{\mathbb E}, 1)$, the Euclidean pair.
-For boundary data $(\tau, \phi)$ sufficiently close to $(g_{S^2}, 2)$, the Bartnik boundary data of $g_{\mathbb E}$ on the unit round sphere in $\mathbb R^3$, P.~Miao~\cite{Miao:2003} confirmed the local well-posedness under a reflectional symmetric condition.
-Anderson~ \cite{Anderson:2015} removed the symmetry assumption, based on his work with Khuri~\cite{Anderson-Khuri:2013}.
-There is a proposed flow approach to axial-symmetric solutions with numerical results by C.~Cederbaum, O.~Rinne, and M. Strehlau \cite{Cederbaum-Rinne-Strehlau:2019}.
+} There is a proposed flow approach to axial-symmetric solutions with numerical results by C.~Cederbaum, O.~Rinne, and M. Strehlau \cite{Cederbaum-Rinne-Strehlau:2019}.
 In our recent work~\cite{An-Huang:2021}, we confirmed Conjecture~\ref{co:well-posed} for $(\tau, \phi)$ sufficiently close to the Bartnik data of $g_{\mathbb E}$ on wide classes of connected, embedded hypersurfaces $\Sigma$ in Euclidean $\mathbb{R}^n$ for any $n \ge 3$, including \begin{enumerate} \item Hypersurfaces in an open dense subfamily of any foliation of hypersurfaces. \item Any star-shaped hypersurfaces. \end{enumerate} We also show that the solution $(g,u)$ is geometrically unique in an open neighborhood of $(g_{\mathbb{E}}, 1)$ in the weighted H\"older space.
-Note that we recently extended Item~\eqref{it:hypersurfaces} to more general family of hypersurfaces in Euclidean space \cite{An-Huang:2022-JMP}
+Note that we recently extended Item~\eqref{it:hypersurfaces} to more general families of hypersurfaces in Euclidean space \cite{An-Huang:2022-JMP}.

 Those results can be viewed as confirming Conjecture~\ref{co:well-posed} for the Euclidean background.
 In particular, those static metrics obtained have small ADM masses.
 In this paper, we implement several new arguments and extend our prior results to a general background metric (including any Schwarzschild metrics).
 Consequently, the new static vacuum metrics obtained can have large ADM masses.
-To our knowledge, this paper presents first results toward Conjecture~\ref{conjecture} for ``large'' boundary data, i.e. those can be far from Euclidean.
+To our knowledge, prior to this work, the only known examples of asymptotically flat, static vacuum metrics of large ADM masses are either Schwarzschild metrics (rotationally symmetric) or some Weyl's solutions (axial-symmetric).
+In addition, this paper presents first results toward Conjecture~\ref{conjecture} for ``large'' boundary data, i.e. those can be far from Euclidean.

 Before discussing the main results, we introduce some notations and definitions.